ErnakovichLab/dada2_ernakovichlab/dada2_tutorial_16S_all.md

 ### Summary of output files:

-1.  seqtab\_final.txt - A tab-delimited sequence-by-sample (i.e. OTU)
+1.  seqtab_final.txt - A tab-delimited sequence-by-sample (i.e. OTU)
     table
-2.  tax\_final.txt - a tab-demilimited file showing the relationship
+2.  tax_final.txt - a tab-demlimited file showing the relationship
     between ASVs, ASV IDs, and their taxonomy
-3.  seqtab\_wTax\_mctoolsr.txt - a tab-delimited file with ASVs as rows, samples as columns and the final column showing the taxonomy of the ASV ID
+3.  seqtab_wTax_mctoolsr.txt - a tab-delimited file with ASVs as rows, samples as columns and the final column showing the taxonomy of the ASV ID
 4.  repset.fasta - a fasta file with the representative sequence of each